Karim Segond, Consulting Engineer for Ventilation and Cooling

-During his studies, he worked in the Siemens AG Dynamowerk in Berlin.
+During his studies, he worked at Siemens Dynamowerk in Berlin.
 He programmed flow networks and heat source networks in Fortran77.
 His main task was the 3D-CFD thermal and flow calculation of the cooling

 of a synchronous motor with a fast rotating turbo rotor.
 The 3D modeling, the pre-processing, the grid generation, the flow calculation and the post-processing were done with the commercial CFD software Star-CD.

-Development engineer for the aerodynamics of steam turbines at Siemens
+Development engineer for the aerodynamics and thermodynamics of steam turbines at Alstom

 After his studies, Karim moved to the German-speaking part of Switzerland to work at Alstom Power in Baden.
 The company was formerly called ABB Kraftwerke and is now part of General Electric.

 Together with other aerodynamicists, mechanics and designers, he worked on the development of new low-pressure steam turbines.
-He used the company's own CFD programs with Euler or Navier-Stockes solver
+He used the company's legacy simulation tools with Euler or Navier-Stockes solver

 to quickly perform parameter variations for the last turbine stages.
 He also improved the design process using the 6sigma method.
 The toughest challenge of his carrier was certainly the wet steam calculations